School of Nursing and Midwifery

 Once you've qualified as a midwife you may be interested in developing and advancing your knowledge and skills.

-The MSc Advanced Professional Practice (Nursing and Midwifery Professions) has been developed to meet the needs of nurses, midwives and allied health professionals working across all healthcare sectors.
+The MSc Advanced Professional Practice (Nursing and Midwifery Professions) meets the needs of nurses, midwives and allied health professionals working across all healthcare sectors.

-Alongside core modules you will have a choice of Modules spanning across healthcare and midwifery.
-You can tailor the course to meet your needs and focus on your specific area of interest.
+Alongside core modules you will have a choice of modules to tailor the course to meet your needs and focus on your specific area of interest.

-This programme may be studied full time over one year or part time over up to five years, offering flexible delivery and exit points to support a learner centred approach.
+This programme may be studied full time over one year or part time over up to five years, offering flexible delivery and exit points.

 These are the latest results from the National Student Survey.
 Please note that the data published on Discover Uni is updated annually in September.